Date: 5 February 2018. Alternator

 bracket was dropped off at the welding shop.
 The following day the

-ready for pick-up.
-I'm not sure now how much I paid Lizotte's to
+customized piece was ready for pick-up.
+I am not sure now how much I paid Lizotte's to

 have this piece welded to my specifications.